 Make sure that the learning is developed according to their existing knowledge.
 It’s also equally important to understand that if you put groups of people into your training room that have a huge variance in terms of their existing knowledge.

 Then the chances are that you’re going to either pitch your training too high or too low and lose one of those groups completely from your engagement.

-I will put a blog post link where there’s a sort of summarized just for you to have a look at all the different generations and their preferences when it comes to learning.
-Hopefully that’ll help you.
+I will put a blog post link where there’s summary, just for you to have a look at all the different generations and their preferences when it comes to learning.
+Hopefully that’ll help you!